 The former Scunthorpe striker has been prolific since signing from the north Lincolnshire club in 2010 for £2.4million and, after skipper Scott Brown had fired the home side into the lead a minute into the second half, he popped up with two headers from close-range to take his overall SPL tally to 51.

-The Celtic manager's day was complete when he watched winger James Forrest making a scoring return as a second-half substitute after recovering from a hamstring injury that had kept him out since the end of October.
+The Celtic manager's day was complete when he watched winger James Forrest make a scoring return as a substitute after recovering from a hamstring injury that had kept him out since the end of October.

-The Northern Irishman, though, continues to be impressed by his number one striker whom he is hoping will sign a new contract.
+The Northern Irishman, though, continues to be impressed by his number one striker who he is hoping will sign a new contract.

 Lennon said: "I fancied him to score but his all-round game was top class and I think he will only get better.

 "He is an intelligent player.
 There are things you can't coach and one thing I've always liked about him since the day I saw him is his football intelligence.